trifork/cheetah-sql-odbc/Trifork.readme.md

 3. Follow the instruction from the Readme file in [PowerBi](bi-connectors/PowerBIConnector/README.md), `.mez` file (the connector that use the driver) required can be copied from the same folder or from the link described.

 ## The high level structure and relationships
 In order to customize the driver two areas has to be taken in consideration.
 To have a quick reference, some indication about the Windows GUI of the driver `ODBC Data Sources ([32 | 64]-bit)` is managed or declaring resources mainly from a Microsoft Visual C++ file `opensearch_odbc.rc`, and C programming such as `dlg_specific.h`, `dlg_wingui.c`, `setup.c`, `resource.h`.
 Instead the logic and the implementation of the authentication is managed from C++ files such as `opensearch_communication.cpp` where the HTTP call is created.
+Unit test regarding OAuth is in `test_conn.cpp` and Integration Tests in the folder `IntegrationTests/ITODBCOauth/`

 ## Using the Driver
 The driver comes in the form of a library file: